Havila Voyages

 • Havila Kystruten remains privately owned, with the majority stakeholder (through Havila Holding) being the Saevik family.

-Since July 28, 2021, Havila is listed on Euronext NV (operating the stock exchanges in London, Paris, Amsterdam, Brussels, Milan, Dublin, Lisbon, Oslo).
-The company also planned for listing on the Oslo Stock Exchange.
+Since July 28, 2021, Havila has been listed on Euronext NV (operating stock exchanges in London, Paris, Amsterdam, Brussels, Milan, Dublin, Lisbon, and Oslo).
+The company also planned for a listing on the Oslo Stock Exchange.

-In June 2022, DNV (Hovik Norway-based ship registrar and classification society) awarded HAV Group ASA approval for a high-capacity, hydrogen-based power system for cruise ships, thus allowing the company to enter the system's final design stage.
+In June 2022, DNV (Høvik, Norway-based ship registrar and classification society) awarded HAV Group ASA approval for a high-capacity hydrogen-based power system for cruise ships, allowing the company to enter the final design stage.
 The technology uses liquefied hydrogen (onboard storage) in combination with fuel cells.
-The technology was developed by the Norwegian company HAV Hydrogen AS (as part of its FreeCO2ast project/budgeted NOK 95 million (~EUR 9,4 M / ~USD 10,1M).
+This technology was developed by the Norwegian company HAV Hydrogen AS as part of its FreeCO2ast project (budgeted NOK 95 million / ~EUR 9.4 million / ~USD 10.1 million).
 When completed, the hydrogen energy system will be retrofitted on two Havila cruiseferries (Capella and Castor).

-Despite the global Coronavirus crisis, Hurtigruten didn't suspend its Norwegian Coastal fleet's passenger shipping (ferry) operations but boarding was allowed only for passengers who haven't been outside Norway at least 14 days prior departure.
+Despite the global Coronavirus crisis, Hurtigruten did not suspend its Norwegian Coastal fleet's passenger shipping (ferry) operations, but boarding was only allowed for passengers who had not been outside Norway for at least 14 days prior to departure.

-In mid-October 2020 was canceled the 2020-2021 Antarctica cruise program (October-March) which affected Hurtigruten Expedition's ships Fridtjof Nansen, Roald Amundsen, Spitsbergen, Fram.
-Hurtigruten currently plans to restart Norwegian Coastal cruises with all its 7 ships in July 2021.
+In mid-October 2020, the 2020-2021 Antarctica cruise program (October-March) was canceled, which affected Hurtigruten Expedition's ships Fridtjof Nansen, Roald Amundsen, Spitsbergen, and Fram.
+Hurtigruten planned to restart Norwegian Coastal cruises with all seven ships in July 2021.

 On May 11, 2020, Hurtigruten announced plans to "gradually restart" the Norwegian ferry services (on the Norwegian Coastal Express Route / Bergen-Kirkenes) in mid-June.
-The first was scheduled for MS Otto Sverdrup (fka Finnmarken) leaving on June 16th out of Bergen.
+The first was scheduled for MS Otto Sverdrup (formerly Finnmarken) leaving on June 16th from Bergen.
 With Otto Sverdrup, Hurtigruten became the world's first cruise company to resume operations.
 Two cruiseferries (Richard With, Vesteralen) remained operational but passenger-free, transporting only goods (including medical supplies and provisions) to Norwegian destinations affected by travel restrictions.

 Itinerary of Havila Voyages